Vivace: a collaborative live coding language and platform: Into the wild: the rise of freak coding makes it collaborative

-Another artifact noted on the presentation was the emergence, in a formal environment~\footnote{The four performers were in a light-less room, three of them facing the big screen and the other one facing the public.}, of a collective euphoria fertilized by a man-machine interaction.
+Another artifact noted on the presentation was the emergence, in a formal environment~\footnote{The four performers were in a light-less room, three of them facing the big screen and the other one facing the public.}, of a collective euphoria fertilized by a human-machine interaction.
 It is the performer's posture that takes a spectator to an experience of a non-spectator and to take part on a highly technological activity as something playful and possible to be assimilated.
 During the entire presentation, all labMacambira.sourceforge.net members were cheerful and established a relation of lightness and brotherhood with the audience.
 Spectators were being constantly invited by the posture of labMacambira.sourceforge.net members to interact with what was being proposed.
-This interplay between the four elements therein present -- performers, computer, Vivace and audience -- was able to create an environment of collaboration and liberty as generators of playfulness and technical knowledge unheard of, at least in Brazilian live coding terms.
+This interplay between the four elements therein present -- performers, computer, Vivace and audience -- created an environment of collaboration and liberty as generators of playfulness and technical knowledge unheard of, at least in Brazilian live coding, to our knowledge.
 This is the ``facilitator'' that emerged and received the name \emph{freak coder}.

 To attract the attention of the wider audience, we as freak coders used popular media as material.
-The code was displayed in front of video scenes sampled from popular Brazilian novels (as in Figure~\ref{fig:novela}) and B-movies, what resulted in a freak style, with images of monsters and funny dialogs between novel actors.
-In other performances for heterogeneous attendees the effect was the same as the first presentation where we used those kinds of pop-art: the people was fascinated by the adherence between the code and the media they see every day on their TV set.
-Since then, the use of popular and freak media has become a signature of freak coding.
+The code was displayed in front of video scenes sampled from popular Brazilian novels (as in Figure~\ref{fig:novela}) and B-movies, which resulted in a ``freak'' style, with images of monsters and funny dialogues between novel actors.
+In other performances for heterogeneous attendees the effect was the same as the first presentation where we used these kinds of pop-art: the people was fascinated by the adherence between the code and the media they see every day on their TV sets.
+Since then, the use of popular and ``freak'' media has become a signature of ``freak coding''.